 - Upset stomach.

-- Do not take this drug unless you can get a full night’s sleep (at least 7 to 8 hours) before you need to be active again.
+- Do not give this drug unless your child can get a full night’s sleep (at least 7 to 8 hours) before needing to be active again.

 - Use this drug only for short periods of time (7 to 10 days).

 - If your child still has trouble sleeping after 7 to 10 days, call your child’s doctor.